steven-mi/tensorflow-2.0-generative-models/README.md

 This repository contains jupyter notebooks with generative models implemented in tensorflow 2.0.0a0.

 ## Getting Started (with Docker)
-Pull from the official tensorflow dockerhub account the `tensorflow:2.0.0a0` container.
+Pull from the official tensorflow dockerhub account the `tensorflow:2.0.0a0` container, clone the repository and run the notebooks.

 - with GPU:
   ```bash
   nvidia-docker run -it --rm tensorflow/tensorflow:2.0.0a0-gpu-py3-jupyter bash